UK restores 3 priceless statues of Vijayanagara period stolen from Tamil Nadu to India

 "The statues have been brought back with the efforts of the Government of Tamil Nadu, the Embassy of India and the Archaeological Survey of India, I would like to thank all of them," he further added.

-43 of the 56 artefacts that have been restored after India's independence were handed during the leader of Prime Minister, Narendra Modi, he also said.
+43 of the 56 artifacts that have been restored after India's independence were handed during the leader of Prime Minister, Narendra Modi, he also said.